A positive attitude and growth mindset can help students persevere and see the rewards of productive struggle.

 A positive attitude and growth mindset are critical for math learning.
 They can help students persevere and see the rewards of productive struggle.
 Without a growth mindset, it becomes easy for students (and adults!) to fall into a pattern of avoiding risks and feeling defeated.

-Sami Briceño, one of our Master Math Practitioners, shared eight strategies for helping students develop a growth mindset in one of our previous webinars, "Empowering Students in a Growth Mindset Classroom."
-Here are a few highlights:
+Sami Briceño, one of our Master Math Practitioners, recently shared a few strategies for helping students develop a growth mindset:

 Create a culture that recognizes and values mistakes as opportunities to learn.
 Being outside your comfort zone is an extremely important place to be!